-The study and composition of texts in the parts of the course focused upon language allow students to pursue questions relevant to their lives and world:
+The study and composition of texts focused upon language and literature allow students to pursue questions relevant to their lives and world, such as the following:

-- Do social media and digital platforms shape language, thought, and action? - To what extent do men and women communicate differently? - How can an understanding of the purposes and means of advertising and propaganda help audiences avoid being manipulated? - In what ways can language and media be used to promote social change?
+- Do social media and digital platforms shape language, thought, and action? - How are personal stories universal? - How are ideas about gender challenged in texts? - How can an understanding of the purposes and means of advertising and propaganda help audiences avoid being manipulated? - In what ways can language and media be used to promote social change?